Lead Management: Digging Deeper Beyond The Surface Affecting Conversion Optimization

 - Gary Viray

 The whole is greater than the sum of all its parts.
-Clearly, whenever we talk about conversion optimization or conversion per se, a lot of moving gears are involved that need equal attention in the conversion funnel.
+Whenever we talk about conversion rate optimization (CRO) or conversion per se, a lot of moving gears are involved that need equal attention in the conversion funnel.
 Conversion may mean many things for different businesses — it could be a sale of a product, a sign-up, an inquiry, a lead generated, or a sale made from a lead.

 If you have been doing lead generation, you may have likely heard about the saying, “The money is in the list.”
 In my 14 years of doing digital marketing, this is probably one of the most lucrative endeavors you can get into that can give you good ROI.
 We call it “list building” back then, but it only refers to email list building.